 One of the most confusing aspects of niacinamide is choosing the right concentration for your particular skin type.
 Certain products contain 10% niacinamide, which is widely regarded as the most effective one.
-However, in some studies we’ve mentioned, the participants used only 4% niacinamide and they still had outstanding results.
-How much you’ll need also depends on what your end goal is, so the amount you should use varies individually.

-If you do notice some irritation, redness or stinging sensations after you’ve applied niacinamide, stop using the product and switch to another that contains niacinamide but has a different formula.
+Higher concentrations of niacinamide are more likely to bring side effects, so it’s best to stick to 10% or below.
+If you notice irritation, redness, or stinging sensations after you’ve applied niacinamide, stop using the product and switch to another niacinamide product with a different formula.

 Niacinamide supplements are another issue, and it’s best to follow the instructions carefully if you choose to supplement.

 We can safely conclude that there’s virtually no harm in giving this product a go.
 Niacinamide has many uses; it’s affordable, easy to find, and even easier to incorporate into your everyday routine.
 It's suitable for all skin types, from oily to acne-prone skin.
 And it can even be used to treat acne.

 No matter what skin issue you’re currently facing, niacinamide and its benefits can help.
 Even if you don’t suffer from any skin problems, you can still use it as a preventative measure.